 Taking out a Savings & Investment Plan is only the start.
 By doing so, you will become part of the POIS family which is now a part of Foresters Friendly Society, a well established UK friendly society.
 This means you can enjoy some wonderful, unique benefits such as discretionary grants to help you cover the cost of things like higher education, dental and optical costs.
-In 2018, we gave back over £1.1 million to our POIS and Foresters members in the form of discretionary grants.
+In 2022, we gave back over £1.65 million to our POIS and Foresters members in the form of discretionary grants and charitable donations.

 How do I pay into the plan?